JackDilger/Milstone-Project-Two/README.md

 This is very much version one of the website and there are many features I would like to develop and apply in future to help further improve it:

 - I would really like to first allow users to register for the site as a user, this would help us capture more information about our users to see if we are reaching our intended target audience.
-As well this it would allow me to implement a 'High scores' section of the website so users can compete with other people.
+Also this it would allow me to implement a 'High scores' section of the website so users can compete with other people.
 The high scores section would further improve our aim of wanting a competitive aspect to the quiz and encourage users to return to the site to help personally improve their scores.
 - With registered user information, this would also allow us to capture users contact information so we can let them know about future changes and further prize draws.
 This would help a lot in giving users further incentive to return to the site.
 - A future more advanced version of the website would include a varied quiz format, i.e. picture and video rounds.
 I want to give users more options than just the multiple choice quiz alone.
 A more interactive quiz experience would be much more entertaining and fun for first time and repeat users.
 As well as this, after researching online I cannot see any other websites offering these types of interactive Pokémon quiz so it would really help in standing out from other quiz websites.